doonce/Meowth/README.md

 13. Select the server you want to add Meowth to and complete the prompts.
 If you get to an empty screen and didn't get to see the Google new reCaptcha tickbox, disable your adblocker.

-14. Update your discord.py file to latest version using:
+14. Make sure you have git installed and update your discord.py file to latest version using:

 Linux:
 ```bash